clearleft/clearless/README.md

 ### .sprite-sized()

-The same as the `.sprite()` mixin, but allows you to specify the height and width to constrain the element by.
+The same as the `.sprite()` mixin above, but allows you to specify the height and width to constrain the element by.

 ```css
 .sprite(<@x>, <@y>, <@width>, <@height>[, <@sprite-image>[, <@sprite-grid>]]);